hsigeman/findZX/README.md

 ## Example usage (test dataset) <a name="test"></a>

-Next, we will use the XYZWfinder pipeline to analyse a small test dataset (located in ./test/Example).
+Next, we will use the XYZWfinder pipeline to analyse a small test dataset.
 This is (a) to make sure that all programs are correctly installed, but also (b) to show how to use the program.

-The test dataset consists of subsets of the following files:
+With the test dataset, we will identify sex-linked regions in the [mantled howler monkey](https://en.wikipedia.org/wiki/Mantled_howler), using small subsets of the following files (all located in ./test/Example):

-- WGS reads (subset) from 2 female ([SRR9655168](https://www.ncbi.nlm.nih.gov/sra/SRR9655168), [SRR9655169](https://www.ncbi.nlm.nih.gov/sra/SRR9655169)) and 2 male ([SRR9655170](https://www.ncbi.nlm.nih.gov/sra/SRR9655170), [SRR9655171](https://www.ncbi.nlm.nih.gov/sra/SRR9655171)) mantled howler monkeys
+- WGS reads from 2 female ([SRR9655168](https://www.ncbi.nlm.nih.gov/sra/SRR9655168), [SRR9655169](https://www.ncbi.nlm.nih.gov/sra/SRR9655169)) and 2 male ([SRR9655170](https://www.ncbi.nlm.nih.gov/sra/SRR9655170), [SRR9655171](https://www.ncbi.nlm.nih.gov/sra/SRR9655171)) mantled howler monkeys
 - [Mantled howler monkey reference genome](https://www.ncbi.nlm.nih.gov/assembly/GCA_004027835.1/) (AloPal_v1_subset.fasta)
 - [Human reference genome](https://www.ncbi.nlm.nih.gov/assembly/GCF_000001405.39) (Homo_sapiens.GRCh38_subset.fasta)

-To run XYZWfinder (using only the mantled howler monkey reference genome), run this code:
+To run **XYZWfinder** (using only the mantled howler monkey reference genome), run this code:

     snakemake -s workflow/snakefile-no-synteny --configfile config/config.yml --cores 1 -R all -k --use-conda

-To run XYZWfinder-synteny (where the data will be lifted-over to genome positions in the human reference genome), run this code:

-    snakemake -s workflow/snakefile-synteny --configfile config/config.yml --cores 1 -R all -k --use-conda

 *-R* specifies which rule to re-run, in this case it is rule all which specifies all desired output files.

 *-k* specifies that other jobs should continue even if one job fails.
 Can be omitted.

+*--configfile* specifies the configuration file where data paths and settings are listed

+To run **XYZWfinder-synteny** (where the data will be lifted-over to genome positions in the human reference genome), run this code:

+    snakemake -s workflow/snakefile-synteny --configfile config/config.yml --cores 1 -R all -k --use-conda

 The output is stored under results/AloPal_test: